EU-OSHA/oira.documentation/docs/index.rst

 Each sector organisation can have one or more OiRA tools published simultaneously.
-In order to facilitate development and testing of OIRA tools the system supports multiple versions for a OiRA tools.
+In order to facilitate development and testing of OIRA tools the system supports multiple versions for OiRA tools.
 Only a single version of an OiRA tool can be public at any point in time.